aces/Loris-MRI/docs/scripts_md/ExitCodes.md

 This class lists all the exit codes used by the imaging insertion scripts.

-The exit codes are organized per script, together with a section that represents common failures to most scripts. (note, not all of the possible exit codes are used by each script, giving some room to add some later on if needed).
+The exit codes are organized per script, together with a section that represents common failures to most scripts.
 For each script, exit codes are organized based on their use (validation failures, database related failures, file related failures, script execution failures, study related failures, input error checking and setting failures).
+Note that not all of the possible exit codes are used by each script, giving some room to add some later on if needed.

 Below is a list of the possible exit codes organized per script:

 1\.
-Common exit codes to most insertion scripts (exit codes from 0 to 9, 0 =
+Common exit codes to most insertion scripts (exit codes from 0 to 19, 0 =
 exit script with success status)

 2\.
-Exit codes from batch\_uploads\_imageuploader (exit codes from 10 to 19)
+Exit codes from batch\_uploads\_imageuploader (exit codes from 20 to 49)

 3\.
-Exit codes from batch\_uploads\_tarchive (no exit codes available yet, exit codes will be from 20 to 29)
+Exit codes from batch\_uploads\_tarchive (no exit codes available yet, exit codes will be from 60 to 69)

 4\.
-Exit codes from dicom-archive/dicomTar.pl (exit codes from 30 to 39)
+Exit codes from dicom-archive/dicomTar.pl (exit codes from 80 to 89)

 5\.
-Exit codes from dicom-archive/updateMRI\_upload (exit codes from 40 to 49)
+Exit codes from dicom-archive/updateMRI\_upload (exit codes from 100 to 119)

 6\.
-Exit codes from DTIPrep/DTIPrep\_pipeline.pl (exit codes from 50 to 59)
+Exit codes from DTIPrep/DTIPrep\_pipeline.pl (exit codes from 120 to 139)

 7\.
-Exit codes from DTIPrep/DTIPrepRegister.pl (exit codes from 60 to 69)
+Exit codes from DTIPrep/DTIPrepRegister.pl (exit codes from 140 to 159)

 8\.
-Exit codes from uploadNeuroDB/imaging\_upload\_file.pl (exit codes from 70
+Exit codes from uploadNeuroDB/imaging\_upload\_file.pl (exit codes from 160
-to 79)
+to 179)

 9\.
-Exit codes from uploadNeuroDB/NeuroDB/ImagingUpload.pm (exit codes from 80
+Exit codes from uploadNeuroDB/NeuroDB/ImagingUpload.pm (exit codes from 180
-to 89)
+to 199)

 10\.
-Exit codes from uploadNeuroDB/NeuroDB/MRIProcessingUtility.pm (exit codes from 90 to 99)
+Exit codes from uploadNeuroDB/NeuroDB/MRIProcessingUtility.pm (exit codes from 200 to 219)

 11\.
-Exit codes from uploadNeuroDB/minc\_deletion.pl (exit codes from 100 to 109)
+Exit codes from uploadNeuroDB/minc\_deletion.pl (exit codes from 220 to 239)

 12\.
-Exit codes from uploadNeuroDB/minc\_insertion.pl (exit codes from 110 to 119)
+Exit codes from uploadNeuroDB/minc\_insertion.pl (exit codes from 230 to 259)

 13\.
-Exit codes from uploadNeuroDB/register\_processed\_data.pl (exit codes from 120 to 129)
+Exit codes from uploadNeuroDB/register\_processed\_data.pl (exit codes from 260 to 279)

 14\.
-Exit codes from uploadNeuroDB/tarchiveLoader (exit codes from 130 to 139)
+Exit codes from uploadNeuroDB/tarchiveLoader (exit codes from 280 to 299)

 # LICENSING